 Operations to be conducted during daylight hours only - therefore based on an estimated 10 hours of daylight, each aircraft will conduct approximately three sorties each day.
-Due to the rapid reduction in flow rate and rapid weathering of Skua Crude, it is estimated that only two air tractors would be required, commencing day 2.

-Aircraft would be mobilised from any of the 4 airbases around Australia (Batchelor [NT], Jandakot [WA], Parafield [SA]; and Scone [NSW]) and would have wheels up in four hours from locations around Australia.
+Aircraft would be mobilised from 4 airbases around Australia (Batchelor [NT], Jandakot [WA], Parafield [SA]; and Scone [NSW]) and would have wheels up in four hours from locations around Australia.
 Mobilisation times depend on the flight time from the location of the aircraft.

 Various aircraft types are included under the provision of the FWADC.
-For planning purposes, a minimum payload of 3,000 L (3 m) has been used with respect to aircraft to be mobilised in support of the response.
+For planning purposes, a minimum payload of 3,000 L (3 m3) has been used with respect to aircraft to be mobilised in support of the response.

-Using the above assumptions, one Air Tractor could apply approximately 9 m of dispersant per day.
+Using the above assumptions, one aircraft could apply approximately 9 m of dispersant per day.